The Tokyo Skytree - a white towering structure infront of a blue sky

 So, The Tokyo Skytree isn’t the tallest building in the world.
 However, stretching 634 metres into the sky, it is the tallest tower, and it is the third tallest structure in the world, or at least it is whilst I am writing this in 2023!

-Looking along a street of buildings with the Tokyo Skytree dominating the skyline at the end on a spring day
+Looking along a street of buildings with the Tokyo Skytree dominating the skyline at the end on a spring day.
+Seen when Visiting The Tallest Tower In The World

 The Tokyo Skytree is visible from many streets